mxhulab/cryosieve/README.md

 ```
 conda create -n CRYOSIEVE_ENV python=3.8 cudatoolkit=10.2 cupy=10.0 pytorch=1.10 -c pytorch -c conda-forge
 ```
 Please note that this command is tailored for CUDA version 10.2.
 To accommodate a different CUDA version, adjust the `cudatoolkit` version accordingly.
-Modify the versions of Python, CuPy, and PyTorch based on requirements, ensuring compatibility with the minimal requirements of CryoSieve.
+Modify the versions of Python, [CuPy](https://cupy.dev), and [PyTorch](https://pytorch.org) based on requirements, ensuring compatibility with the minimal requirements of CryoSieve.

 For CUDA version >= 11.8:
 ```
 conda create -n CRYOSIEVE_ENV python=3.10 cupy=12.0 pytorch pytorch-cuda=12.1 -c pytorch -c nvidia -c conda-forge
 ```
-Please note that This command is tailored for CUDA environment version 12.1.
+Please note that this command is tailored for CUDA environment version 12.1.
 For a different CUDA version, adjust `pytorch-cuda` version accordingly.

 ## Installing CryoSieve